ObolNetwork/obol-docs/docs/advanced/test-command.md

 ## Test your beacon node

 Run tests towards beacon node(s), to evaluate its effectiveness for a Distributed Validator cluster.
-It is advised to run tests against the beacon node as it is usually the instance getting the most load, especially with high number of validators serviced by the validator client and Charon.
+The beacon node is usually the instance getting the most load, especially with high number of validators serviced by the validator client and Charon.
 If the beacon node is self-hosted (which is highly recommended), the flag `--enable-load-test` can be added.

 At least 1 endpoint is required to be supplied to the `--endpoints` flag.